AppliedEnergistics/Applied-Energistics-2/README.md

 Downloads can be found on [CurseForge](http://www.curse.com/mc-mods/minecraft/223794-applied-energistics-2) or on the [official website](http://ae-mod.info/Downloads/).

 Applied Energistics 2 requires Minecraft Forge.
-Download it at the [Forge website] (http://files.minecraftforge.net), or you can download [MultiMC] (http://multimc.org/), create a Minecraft 1.7.10 instance, and install Forge in that instance via the Instance Settings.
+Download it at the [Forge website] (http://files.minecraftforge.net).

 ## Installation